Jason Beverlin

 Jason Robert Beverlin (born November 27, 1973) is an American baseball coach and former pitcher, who is the current pitching coach of the Coastal Carolina Chanticleers.
-He played college baseball at Western Carolina as well as in Major League Baseball (MLB) and Nippon Professional Baseball (NPB).
+The native of Royal Oak, Michigan played college baseball at Western Carolina as well as in Major League Baseball (MLB) and Nippon Professional Baseball (NPB).
 He played one season in the United States and three seasons in Japan.
-He also served as the head coach of Bethune-Cookman Wildcats (2012–2017).
+He also served as the head coach of Bethune–Cookman Wildcats (2012–2017).

 Playing career

 Beverlin attended Western Carolina University, and in 1993 he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

 Beverlin was selected in the fourth round of the 1994 Major League Baseball draft by the Oakland Athletics.
 The next summer, he was traded to the New York Yankees along with Rubén Sierra in exchange for Danny Tartabull.
 He became a minor league free agent following the 2000 season and signed with the Anaheim Angels.
 After a single season in their farm system, he again became a free agent and signed with the Cleveland Indians.

 In 2002, Beverlin made his Major League Baseball (MLB) debut.
 That year he played with both the Cleveland Indians and Detroit Tigers.
 He spent three of the next four seasons pitching in Japan with the Yakult Swallows and Yokohama BayStars.
 In 2007, he briefly played for the Buffalo Bisons, the Triple-A affiliate of the Cleveland Indians.